MarneeDear/FSharp.Data.SqlClient-dotnet/README.md

  that SQL Server is configured to allow remote connections.
  ```

- You are doing good.
+ You are in good shape.
 To further test, go into `src/lib/Example.fs` and change the connection string to point to your database and change the query to make sense for you schema.

+ # Putting the `fsc.props` file at the solution level

+ I like to keep fsc.props at the solution level so I can import it into any projects I have in my solution.